ikgonuez/health-calculator/README.md

 ## Overview

 A calculator that determines Body Mass Index (BMI) and/or Basal Metabolic Rate (BMR).
 Imperial and metric measurements are both supported.
-Program written in Python.
+The program is written in Python.

 ### What is BMI?